 San Jacinto River Waste Pits Superfund Site

-On May 7, 2019, EPA, in cooperation with the Texas Commission on Environmental Quality, Federal, State and Harris County agencies, local officials will hold a community meeting for the San Jacinto site.
-The meeting will be held from 6:30 p.m. to 8:00 p.m. at the Highlands Community Center in Highlands, Texas.
-During the meeting, EPA will provide an update on current site activities and the updated Community Involvement Plan.
-Following the updates, a question and answer session will be open to the public.
+On May 7, 2019, EPA, in cooperation with the Texas Commission on Environmental Quality, Federal, State and Harris County agencies, local officials held a community meeting for the San Jacinto site at the Highlands Community Center in Highlands, Texas.
+During the meeting, EPA provided an update on current site activities and the updated Community Involvement Plan.

 On Friday, July 6, 2018, EPA received a draft work plan from the potentially responsible parties to perform cap testing and maintenance in the northwest portion of the cap.
 The work plan addressed 22 “Areas of Interest” identified by the EPA Dive Team during an underwater inspection in June 2018.
 EPA originally approved the work plan for testing, which was performed on July 9-10, 2018.